kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# The GraalVM Reachability Metadata Repository Changes the Ecosystem Story
+## The GraalVM Reachability Metadata Repository Changes the Ecosystem Story { #graalvm-reachability-repository }

 Native Image compatibility has also become less framework-specific over time.